- Innovation is key to progress in any organization. The success of an organization depends largely on its ability to develop innovative products.

 - What they contributed to the success of team efforts

-- How they assembled a team or became part of a team to solve a particularly challenging problem.
+- How they assembled a team or became part of a team to solve a particular challenge

 Innovation involves different ways of thinking that leads to different results.
-Ask your candidates what they did to change something, how they went about doing it, what obstacles they had to overcome and how they overcame them (or didn't).
+Ask your candidates what they did to change something, how they went about it, what obstacles they had and how they overcame them (or didn't).

 They cite, for instance, Einstein's interest in music as essential to his thinking about mathematics and physics.
-If your candidates don't appear particularly well-rounded, no matter their expertise in a narrow specialized field, don't expect them to come up with anything particularly innovative.
+If your candidates don't appear particularly well-rounded, no matter their expertise in a narrow specialty, don't expect them to come up with anything particularly innovative.

 Jeffrey Baumgartner recommends looking for "evidence of diversity and unusual points in education, hobbies and elsewhere.
 A marketing manager who has a degree in philosophy followed up by an MBA will probably be more creative than the marketing manager who has a business administration degree and an MBA."

 Recognizing what you don't know is a good starting part to facilitate innovation.
-Knowing how to find out what you don't know helps achieve it.
-If candidates seem to lack curiosity or don't own up to skills they might be lacking, chances are they might not be particularly innovative.
+Knowing how to find out what you don't know helps you achieve it.
+If candidates seem to lack curiosity or don't own up to skills they might be lacking, they might not be particularly innovative.

-"The most successful team members are constantly learning new ways to solve current problems and seeking out new problems that need to be solved,” notes Nick Santillo.
+"The most successful team members are constantly learning new ways to solve current problems and seeking out new problems that need to be solved," said Nick Santillo in a HubSpot blog post.
 Ask your interviewees about the problems they didn't expect to face and how they solved them.

-"To find the innovators who will make the right kind of change in your business, stop searching for people who do things the way you do them,” notes Ken Wexley and Doug Strouse for Smart CEO.
-If you’re going to reject a candidate because "that's now how we do things here," you really aren't looking for innovative people.
-Which ties directly into what is absolutely essential to attract and hire innovators… "
+"To find the innovators who will make the right kind of change in your business, stop searching for people who do things the way you do them," said Ken Wexley and Doug Strouse for Smart CEO.
+If you reject a candidate for an idea they have because "that's not how we do things here," you aren't really looking for innovative people.